pathmodel/pathmodel/README.rst

 		├── Prediction_921341_saturation.svg
 	├── pathmodel_output.svg

-The newly inferred molecule Prediction_921341_saturation:
+There is a structure inferred by PathModel for the MZ 92.1341:

 .. image:: images/Prediction_921341_saturation.svg

-And the pathway inference (known reactions in green, inferred reaction variant in blue):
+PathModel creates also a picture showing all the reactions (known reactions in green, inferred reaction variant in blue):

 .. image:: images/pathmodel_output.svg
     :width: 400px